Eyesore123/Snake-game-JS-only/README.md

 * Leaderboard
 * Customizable controls
 * A higher framerate by reorganizing game logic
-* Viewport fixes and better scaling for higher resolution screens
 * Improved background effects that are applied to bg image

 ## Known issues